womeimingzi11/amapGeocode/README.md

 get result of reverse geocoding, by `convertCoord` function, here is how to convert coordinate from gps to AutoNavi.

-**Please not, this is still a very experimental function becasue I have no experience at converting coordinates.
+**Please not, this is still a very experimental function because I have no experience at converting coordinates.
 The implementation of this input method is not as delicate as I expect.
 If you have any good idea, please let me know or just fork repo and pull a reques.**